Measurements of Higgs boson production cross-sections in the $H\to\tau^{+}\tau^{-}$ decay channel in $pp$ collisions at $\sqrt{s}=13\,\text{TeV}$ with the ATLAS detector: Statistical analysis

 The normalisation of the \Ztt background is left as a freely floating parameter in the fit in several regions.
 Each signal region in the boost, VBF and V(had)H categories is paired with an associated embedded \Zll control region and both share a common \Ztt normalisation factor.
 Additionally, a common \Ztt normalisation factor is shared between the ttH\_0 and ttH\_1 signal regions.
 In total, 31 floating normalisation factors are defined in order to constrain the yields of the \Ztt background in the signal regions.
 The normalisation of the top processes is also allowed to float freely with six normalisation factors defined for boost, VBF, and V(had)H signal regions in the \temu and \tlhad channels separately and one for the ttH categories in the \thadhad channel.
 The other backgrounds are normalised to their expected cross-section and the integrated luminosity of the recorded data.

 In the signal regions, a smoothing procedure is applied to remove potentially large local fluctuations in the \mmmc templates caused by the limited size of the MC samples used to build the templates.

-The uncertainties affecting the model (see \cref{sec:systematics}) are constrained by Gaussian probability terms and are treated as nuisance parameters.
 The \mmmc template of uncertainties that are subject to large statistical fluctuations is smoothed, and uncertainties that have a negligible impact on the final results are pruned away sample-by-sample and region-by-region.

 The \mmmc discriminant distributions in each SR are binned in a way that maximises the significance of each targeted signal production mode, taking into account the full uncertainties.
 Effectively, this leads to a fine binning near the resonant \Ztt peak with coarser binning further away from it.